This post may contain affiliate links. Please read our disclosure policy.

 I love making compound butters like my easy Homemade Garlic Butter and this sweet honey butter.
-It’s a nice flavor boost from regular boring spreads we use every day.
+It’s a nice flavor boost from the regular boring spreads we use every day.
 Plus it’s perfect for topping so many different things, from muffins and biscuits to sweet potatoes and waffles!

 Easy Honey Butter Recipe